UNIX

 What is UNIX?

-UNIX is a computer operating system, first released in 1971.
+UNIX is a powerful, multi-user, multitasking computer operating system, first developed in the late 1960s, that still shapes many systems today.

 Related Terms